 Each theme is divided into three sets of lessons – NOW, NEXT, and BEYOND – to facilitate increasing levels of engagement with the themes and testimonies.
 The lessons are designed to be used with the video testimonies, as well as with supplementary materials available on this website and through the VHEC’s website.

 With the participation of the Government of Canada, the VHEC undertook a significant project to digitize, preserve, and support access to and pedagogical use of the Centre’s collection of audio-video testimonies.
-The VHEC holds more than 200 video testimonies from eyewitnesses of the Holocaust in its archival collection.
+The VHEC holds more than 200 video testimonies from eyewitnesses of the Holocaust.
 The testimonies, recorded between 1982 and 2015, are part of a series of video documentation projects dating back to the late 1970s and continuing today.